taroooyan/bg-wiki/How-to-setup-build-environment-on-Mac-OS-X.md

 >A restart was needed after drivers loaded automatically on Windows 7 Pro after first connecting FTDI cable and Nano.
 Did not need drivers from mini CD that came with cable.

 ---------------------
+Newbie notes on above:

+For users of various platforms, see the [[ftdi driver installation guides menu|http://www.ftdichip.com/Support/Documents/InstallGuides.htm]].
+Including guides for ms=win7 and win8.
+For developers, the FTDI site has additional, more detailed pages...

+The FTDI driver allows for communication between the Nano Fio and the computer over the breakout board and a usb cable.
+Note- not all USB cables are equal in length or in qualities.
+A 100cm long usb to usb mini cable did power the nano and lit lights -- but wasn't recognized for driver transfer.
+The ftdi driver or Xloader preferred the 50cm cable that came with the kit.

-Newbie notes on above: Download the xloader.zip ; unzip.
-The XLoader folder includes the avrdude files and also the DEVICES.TXT file which provides the hardware options for the XLoader menu.
-The FTDI driver is for communication between pc and nano best via the "6-pin length of angled male header on the FIO... which connects the FIO to a computer for programming".
+Download the xloader.zip.
+The unzipped XLoader folder includes the avrdude files and also the DEVICES.TXT file which provides the hardware options for the XLoader menu.

 The Arduino Fio uses ATmega328, according to the [[Sparkfun page|https://www.sparkfun.com/products/10116]] and this [[Arduino list|http://en.wikipedia.org/wiki/List_of_Arduino_boards_and_compatible_systems]].